Best Price Guaranteed | New Zealand Campervan Hire | Email, chat or call the Spaceships NZ Crew

 Hit enter to search or ESC to close

-30 August, 2023 - Updated Last updated on
+24 July, 2024 - Updated Last updated on

 Posted by Marty | Spaceships Crew

-Why travel from Christchurch to Auckland?
+It's cheaper to travel from Christchurch to Auckland

 Lots of travellers want to do a one-way road trip so they can explore more.
 Why travel in a loop and see things you have already seen?
 A one-way road trip is just easier...
 And more fun as you'll be able to see more in the same amount of days.
 But what most travellers forget is that travelling from Christchurch to Auckland is often cheaper than from Auckland to Christchurch.
 It all has to do with supply and demand.
-Therefore there are more campervan hire deals from Christchurch and prices are generally speaking lower.

 Christchurch: the ever-changing city